Unsupervised and Unregistered Hyperspectral Image Super-Resolution with Mutual Dirichlet-Net

 It denotes the distribution parameter of each pixel. $u$ has 15 nodes, which are learned by a four-layer densely-connected neural-network.
 The representation layer $\mathcal{S}$ with 15 nodes is constructed with $\mathbf{v}$ and $\mathbf{\beta}$, according to Eq.~\eqref{equ:stick}.
-The decoder and MI network $\mathcal{T}_w$ have two fully-connected layers.
-The number of nodes and the activation functions for different layers are shown in Table.~\ref{tab:layers}.
+The decoder has two fully-connected layers.
+The number of nodes and the activation functions for different layers are shown in Table~\ref{tab:layers}.

 The training is done in an unsupervised fashion without ground truth HR HSI.
 Given multi-modalities LR HSI and HR MSI, the network is optimized with back-propagation to extract their correlated spectral bases and representations, as illustrated in Fig.~\ref{fig:flow} with red-dashed lines.
-It stops when the reconstruction error of the network does not decrease anymore.
-Then we can feed the HR MSI into the network, and get the reconstructed HR HSI $\mathbf{X}$ from the output of the decoder.
+The training process stops when the reconstruction error of the network does not decrease anymore.
+Then we can feed the HR MSI into the trained network, and obtain the reconstructed HR HSI, $\mathbf{X}$, from the output of the decoder.